HIGH-FIDELITY VACUUM TUBE

 Furthermore, the Screen-Grids are charged to opposite polarity to the electron stream during half of each signal alternation cycle, which further detracts from their electron collecting capability.

-of the signal cycle, i.e. when the absolute value of Plate potential falls
+signal cycle, i.e. when the absolute value of Plate potential falls below the

-below the absolute value of Screen potential.
-This transfer has the effect
+absolute value of Screen potential.
+This transfer has the effect of linearizing

 Ultra-linear operation typically (for the popular audio tube types) delivers 100% power output compared with the same tubes in tetrode or pentode connection at the same plate voltage and bias system (GEC) - but sometimes less for other tube types.